hanneshoettinger/pacman-ai/README.md

 # pacman-ai

 In this project the basic pacman (ghost) behavior is implemented and demonstrated with a test map.
-The game could be modified to be a full playable solution.
+The game could be modified to be a fully playable solution.
 Moreover, Google Unit Testing is executed (demo purpose).

 Sprite sheet is included.
 Game UI with SFML 2.3.2 (https://www.sfml-dev.org/).